jaxjs/docs/user_guide/storage.rst

 Storage
 =======

-The Jax JavaScript Library has a ``storage`` object that helps to manage local storage values for the user client.
+The Jax JavaScript HTTP Library has a ``storage`` object that helps to manage local storage values for the user client.

 Storing